iBatistic/HoPyFoam/README.md

 ### Tutorials

+### License
+This toolkit is released under the GNU General Public License (version 3).
+More details can be found in the LICENSE file.

 ### Disclaimer
 This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via (www.openfoam.com)[https://www.openfoam.com/}, and owner of the OPENFOAM® and OpenCFD® trade marks.